trgeiger/olm-rbac-helper/README.md

 ```sh
 go build -o ~/.local/bin/kubectl-olmrbac .
 ```

+The plugin caches the catalog and ClusterExtension images to /tmp/catalogs so you must create that directory before using the tool.

 The plugin has 2 required arguments, an extension manifest file and a catalog server URL, i.e.:
 ```sh